uwshammout/fcm/README.md

 # Fuel Cell Monitor

-The application provides capability to communicate with hardware to gather analog to digitally converted values from fuel cells, and presents them through gauges, bars and charts in real-time.
+The application provides capability to communicate with hardware to gather analog to digitally converted values at different points from fuel cells, and presents them through gauges, bars and charts in real-time.

 ![Fuel Cell Monitor](./.bin/Screenshot.png)